konfig-sdks/snyk-java-sdk/docs/AuditLogsApi.md

     String version = "2021-06-04"; // The requested version of the endpoint to process the request UUID groupId = UUID.fromString("0d3728ec-eebf-484d-9907-ba238019f10b"); // The ID of the Group.
     String cursor = "cursor_example"; // The ID for the next page of results.
     LocalDate from = LocalDate.now(); // The start date (inclusive) of the audit logs search.
+If this is not specified, the start of yesterday is used.
+Example: 2023-07-27
-Example: 2023-07-27 LocalDate to = LocalDate.now(); // The end date (inclusive) of the audit logs search.
+    LocalDate to = LocalDate.now(); // The end date (inclusive) of the audit logs search.
 Example: 2023-07-27 Integer size = 10; // Number of results to return per page.
     String sortOrder = "ASC"; // Order in which results are returned.